Navigation

 Getting support for work-related stress

 If stress at work is becoming a problem for you, try to talk to someone you trust.
 Ideally, this will be your manager.
 They have a legal duty to assess the risks to your health from stress at work and to help you to tackle the problem or cause.
 An appraisal or progress meeting could be a good opportunity to raise it with your manager.
-Explain how you're feeling and discuss your workload or the aspects of your job that you’re finding stressful.
+Explain how you're feeling and discuss your workload or parts of your job that are stressful.
 If you feel you can’t or would prefer not to talk to your manager, other options include talking to:

 • your company’s Human Resources (HR) department or representative